-Whenever you cook over a campfire, you need a way to suspend your pot over the flames.
-If you didn’t bring any extra cooking materials (e.g. a metal grid or a pot stand) you need to improvise something with the natural materials around you.
+When cooking over a campfire, you’ll need a way to hang your pot above the flames.
+If you haven’t brought any cooking gear—like a metal grill or pot stand—you’ll have to improvise with what nature provides.

-Over the years, I experimented with a number of methods, mainly inspired by the ones described by Mors Kochanski in his classic book Bushcraft.
-Below are some of my findings.
+Over the years, I’ve experimented with several methods, many of them inspired by the techniques described by Mors Kochanski in his classic book Bushcraft.
+Below are some of the solutions I found most effective.

 Platform